World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 The attacks drew swift global backlash and ire from Iran.
 Ghalibaf, Iran’s parliament speaker, said Thursday that Lebanon and Iran’s proxies form an “inseparable part of the ceasefire” and that “time is running out.”

+The next day, with Vance headed for Pakistan, Ghalibaf said that negotiations with the US cannot begin without a ceasefire in Lebanon and the release of Iran’s blocked assets abroad.

-Criticism of Israel also poured in from across the globe, including from European and Gulf powers fearful that the ceasefire could unravel before talks even begin.
+Criticism of Israel has poured in from across the globe, including from European and Gulf powers fearful that the ceasefire could unravel before talks even begin.

 Vance said there had been a “legitimate misunderstanding” regarding Lebanon’s inclusion in the ceasefire.
 He also said Israelis may “check themselves a little bit” with their ongoing strikes.